Rolls-Royce R: Origin

 Rolls-Royce realised that the Napier Lion engine used in the 1927 Supermarine S.5 Schneider Trophy winner had reached the peak of its development, and that for Britain's entrant in the next race to be competitive a new, more powerful engine design was required.
 The first configuration drawing of the "Racing H" engine, based on the Buzzard, was sent to R. J. Mitchell of Supermarine on 3 July 1928, allowing Mitchell to start design of the new S.6 Schneider Trophy seaplane.
 Shortly after this the engine's name was changed to R for "Racing".
 An official British Government contract to proceed with the project was not awarded until February 1929, leaving Rolls-Royce six months to develop the engine before the planned Schneider Trophy competition of that year.

 Description

 The R was a physically imposing engine designed by a team led by Ernest Hives and including Cyril Lovesey, Arthur Rowledge and Henry Royce.
-The R shared the Buzzard's bore, stroke and capacity, and used the same 60-degree V-12 layout.
+The R shared the Buzzard's bore, stroke and capacity, and used the same 60-degree V12 layout.
 A new single-stage, double-sided supercharger impeller was designed along with revised cylinders and strengthened connecting rods.
 The wet-liner cylinder blocks, crankcase and propeller reduction gear castings were produced from "R.R 50" aluminium alloy; and because of the short life expectancy of these engines, forged aluminium was used to replace bronze and steel in many parts.